libp2p/js-libp2p/README.md

 ## Contribute

-THe libp2p implementation in JavaScript is a work in progress.
-As such, there's a few things you can do right now to help out:
+The libp2p implementation in JavaScript is a work in progress.
+As such, there are a few things you can do right now to help out:

  - Go through the modules and **check out existing issues**.
 This would be especially useful for modules in active development.
 Some knowledge of IPFS/libp2p may be required, as well as the infrasture behind it - for instance, you may need to read up on p2p and more complex operations like muxing to be able to help technically.
  - **Perform code reviews**.
 Most of this has been developed by @diasdavid, which means that more eyes will help a) speed the project along b) ensure quality and c) reduce possible future bugs.